LandslideSIM/MaterialPointVisualizer.jl/docs/src/usage/display.md

 !!! warning

     If your data is large on a remote server, such as over a million, then you need to wait for the data to be transferred locally.
 We use a binary file for saving.
 During this process, the web page content is blank.
-Just give me the translation result directly.

 ## Example